 "I used to work for Apple.
 So the first thing; rude customers, like we got some psychos in that store, but if you're rude to the geniuses or the concierge people, you will get your problem fixed most likely - however you are going to pay for it," the former employee explained.

-‘But then you come across some really amazing people, and there was a term that Apple used called ‘Surprise & Delight’, so essentially every genius and staff member had a quota that allowed them to go above and beyond and surprise customers.
+‘But then you come across some really amazing people, and there was a term that Apple used called '‘Surprise & Delight’', so essentially every genius and staff member had a quota that allowed them to go above and beyond and surprise customers.
 A lot of people would come in with water-damaged phones, and you’re not allowed to replace those without a fee.
-However, the geniuses used ‘Surprise & Delight’ to give certain people a free replacement.’
+However, the geniuses used '‘Surprise & Delight’' to give certain people a free replacement.’

 Going above and beyond

-While surprise and delight isn’t necessarily a new concept, it’s one that brands have become increasingly creative with as a means of standing out in crowded, competitive markets.
+While surprise and delight marketing isn’t necessarily a new concept, it’s one that brands have become increasingly creative with as a means of standing out in crowded, competitive markets.

-Similar to Apple’s secret policy, cosmetic brand Lush is known for its ‘Random Acts of Kindness’, which often take the form of free gifts for both in-store and online purchases, as well as generous handouts of product samples.
+Similar to Apple’s secret policy, cosmetic brand Lush is known for its ‘Random Acts of Kindness’, which often takes the form of free gifts for both in-store and online purchases, as well as generous handouts of product samples.
 These heartwarming experiences are often shared online, and play a part in positively influencing customers’ perceptions of the brands.

-Surprise and delight marketing ideas
+Surprise and delight ideas for customers

 Depending on your business, there are many ways you can show appreciation for your customers.
 As a small business, using the element of surprise to your advantage can help create positive emotions and enhance your customers’ experience, leading to increased customer retention and advocacy.